Hint: This website is not optimized for your browser version.

 Why do conventional power plants continue generating electricity?

 There are various reasons why operators of conventional power plants keep their plants running when prices are negative.
-For operators of large fossil fuel or nuclear power plants, for example, shutting down and later re-starting their plants would be very costly.
+For operators of large fossil fuel power plants, for example, shutting down and later re-starting their plants would be very costly.
+The same was true for large nuclear power plants.
 In light of these start-up and shutdown costs, it may make economic sense when prices are negative to ramp down a plant to its technical minimum but not shut down the plant completely.
 Industrial power plant operators also optimise the operation of their plants in conjunction with their Electricity consumption.
-Nuclear power plants are also subject to technical and licensing restrictions.
+Nuclear power plants were also subject to technical and licensing restrictions.

 Another reason for continuing operation is a plant operator's commitment to provide contractually agreed system services, such as balancing energy, to the network operator.
 This is referred to as conventional minimum generation.